hestabroo/website/_posts/2025-09-10-gerrymandering.md

 - Allocate the existing area of North Carolina into 13 ~equally sized districts
 - Maintain geographical contiguity across each of the 13 districts
-- Produce "reasonable enough looking" geometries
+- Produce "reasonable looking" geometries
 - Achieve a "safe" majority election win for Republicans in 11 of the 13 districts

 <details>
   <summary>Full definitions (for nerds)</summary>
-  For "equally sized", I deferred to the official districts for an acceptable range of variation - which was 323k-409k votes per district.
-Similarly, I deferred to the used district mapping for what lawmakers at the time considered a "safe" majority - in this case the lowest-performing Republican district won with a 52.3% margin (I did end up aiming a little higher).
+  For "equally sized", I deferred to the official districts for an acceptable range of variation - which was 323k-409k votes per district.<br><br>
+  Similarly, I deferred to the official election results for what lawmakers at the time considered a "safe" majority - in this case the lowest-performing Republican district won with a 52.3% margin (I did end up aiming a little higher given my benefit of hindsight).
 </details>